Flips in Two-dimensional Hypertriangulations: Introduction

 \begin{maintheorem} For every generic point set $A \subseteq \Rspace^2$, the level-$2$ hypertriangulations of $A$ are flip-connected. \end{maintheorem}

+We note that when $A$ is in convex position, then flip-connectivity of the family of all level-$k$ hypertriangulations of $A$ can be deduced from results of Postnikov \cite[Cor.
+11.2]{Pos18}.

 The flips we consider in the theorem above are possibly more restrictive than the Baues flips.
 They are introduced geometrically in Section \ref{sec:3}.
-For the specific setting of projections of hypersimplices, these flips coincide with \emph{$\pi$-flips} introduced by Santos in \cite{San01} as we briefly discuss in Section \ref{sec:5.1} and are subsets of the Baues flips for the corresponding projections.
-However, we were unable to prove or disprove that the family of flips we use coincide with the family of Baues flips for (generic) projections of hypersimplices.
+For the specific setting of projections of hypersimplices, these flips coincide with \emph{$\pi$-flips} introduced by Santos in \cite{San01} and are subsets of the Baues flips for the corresponding projections.
+However, we were unable to prove or disprove that the family of flips we use coincides with the family of Baues flips for (generic) projections of hypersimplices.

-Since hypersimplices are simplicial polytopes, the family of level-$k$ hypertriangulations of $A$ is a subset of the family of triangulations of the set $A^{(k)}$.
+Since all two-dimensional faces of hypersimplices are triangles, the family of level-$k$ hypertriangulations of $A$ is a subset of the family of triangulations of the set $A^{(k)}$.
 Notwithstanding, the flip connectivity of the former family does not follow from the flip-connectivity of the latter family and the flips are defined differently.
-Moreover, flip-connectivity is not guaranteed for projections of simplicial polytopes on the plane as illustrated by the example of Rambau and Ziegler \cite{RaZi96}.
+Moreover, flip-connectivity using Baues flips is not guaranteed for projections of simplicial polytopes on the plane as illustrated by the example of Rambau and Ziegler \cite{RaZi96}.
 Thus, in this paper we prove that every (generic) projection of the hypersimplex $\Delta_n^{(2)}$ gives rise to a connected Baues poset extending the same property known for projections of simplices.